Notes: Please surf to the complete list of available PDFs on legal procedures in criminal and civil cases.

-The authorities (police, NBI, etc) have ten days from issuance of the warrant within which to arrest the accused.
-If no arrest is made within that period of time, the reason must be stated in a report ("return") to the judge.The court may then issue an alias warrant which is valid until recalled.
+The authorities —police, NBI, etc.— have ten days from issuance of the warrant within which to arrest the accused.
+If no arrest is made within that period of time, the reason must be stated in a report ("return") to the judge.The court may then issue an alias warrant that is valid until recalled.

 A “buybust” operation is an entrapment procedure conducted by the police against drug pushers, who can be arrested on the spot and then searched, even without a warrant.

 If the recommended bail is too high, the accused may file a “Motion To Reduce Bail.”
 If granted, the court requires, however, the posting of cash bail.
 If the accused does not have a lawyer, he can file the motion by himself.
 He can ask around the Hall of Justice for anyone who knows the format of the motion and who can help him file it.

 Please read the history of the Miranda warning or the Miranda rights.
 The legality of an arrest can be questioned if the police did not observe the Miranda rights of an accused.
 These right are enshrined in our 1987 Constitution.

 Arrest (Rule 113, The Revised Rules of Criminal Procedure)

 Section 1.
 Definition of arrest. – Arrest is the taking of a person into custody in order that he may be bound to answer for the commission of an offense.

 Sec.
 2. Arrest; how made. – An arrest is made by an actual restraint of a person to be arrested, or by his submission to the custody of the person making the arrest.